mtquadros/mtquadros.github.io/README.md

 3. If the member leaves the group it "forget" all other members and vice versa.

 ## Work in progress,
+1. Fix the leader election
-1. Improve the information on the screen for debugging and demonstration of the features;
+2. Improve the information on the screen for debugging and demonstration of the features;
-2. Fix bugs;
+3. Fix bugs;
-3. Implement new distributed building block features;
+4. Implement new distributed building block features;
-4. Implement the fault tolerance to crash failures;
+5. Implement the fault tolerance to crash failures;
-5. Implement a interface for applications.
+6. Implement a interface for applications.